alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/cloudify.markdown

 Now for this driver to work, you have to customize your instaled Cloudify.

 ### Custom events ###
-In order to handle Cloudify lifecycle events, and to emit our own events, we need the **cloudify-custom-events**.
+In order to handle Cloudify lifecycle events, and to emit our own events, we need the **alien4cloud-cloudify-custom-events**.
 This provides a REST API and uses the Gigaspace management space to store the events.

-1. [Download the zip archive](../../files/cloudify2_driver/cloudify-events-rest-distrib.zip) and unzip it into the `upload` folder of your prefered cloud driver (e.g. `gigaspaces-cloudify-2.7.0-ga/clouds/openstack-havana/upload`)
+1. [Download the zip archive](../../files/cloudify2_driver/alien4cloud-cloudify-events-assembly-0.0.2-SNAPSHOT-distrib.zip) and unzip it into the `upload` folder of your prefered cloud driver (e.g. `gigaspaces-cloudify-2.7.0-ga/clouds/openstack-havana/upload`)
 2. In the same `upload` folder, edit the `bootstrap-management.sh`:

 * Locate the ligne